soifgo/soifgo/README.md

 Graph :

-Graphs in soifdesign receive values from the button's behavior on the receiver, whether through Bluetooth, API, or server, and they only accept integers between 0 and 99,999.
+Graphs in soifgo receive values from the button's behavior on the receiver, whether through Bluetooth, API, or server, and they only accept integers between 0 and 99,999.
 Graphs work with three schedules: internal, external, and oscilloscope.
 Each graph can have its own specific address, color, and schedule.
-Graphs are saved in the soifdesign Graph folder with the page folder name and the initial button name at the bottom of the graph, and this process continues until the graph is fully drawn and then saved.
+Graphs are saved in the soifgo Graph folder with the page folder name and the initial button name at the bottom of the graph, and this process continues until the graph is fully drawn and then saved.
 If the connection is interrupted, the graphing stops but will resume once reconnected.
 However, if you exit the program, graphing will not continue, and upon restarting the program, the first page will replace the previously named page.
 To avoid overwriting, you can take a backup or change the button name so that new files are saved separately from the previous ones.
 If you have multiple graphs with different names for the same button, don't worry.
 In the end, in graph review mode, simply change the button name to the corresponding graph name to summon and review that graph.

 In graphs, four modes are considered: